-All anglers have their 'confidence lure' or their 'go to' bait.
-For some, it's a crankbait, others like a spinnerbait and a few will live and die with the 'jig and pig'.
+All anglers have their confidence lure or their go-to bait.
+For some, it's a crankbait, others like a spinnerbait, and a few will live and die with the jig and pig.
 All have their place throughout the season or perhaps even a day of tournament fishing.

 This is where patience comes into play.
 I see many anglers set the hook, only to miss.
 Once the hookset is missed, they drop their arms and rod in disgust and reel the tube in for another cast or drop.
-DO NOT REEL YOUR BAIT IN ON THE MISS!
+Do not reel your bait in on the miss!
 I can't stress that enough.
-If you have missed on the set, open the bait or freespool on your reel and drop it back into the fish immediately.
-Most often the tube spirals slowly downward, right back into the face of the bass and most times the bass is there to attack it once more.
+If you have missed the set, open the bait or free spool on your reel and drop it back into the fish immediately.
+Most often, the tube spirals slowly downward, right back into the face of the bass, and most times, the bass is there to attack it once more.

 In addition, and more often than not, there are other bass in the area that follow the first fish to the bait and will attack the tube if the first fish should drop or miss it, through your error on an early hookset or by theirs on the missed attack.
 These 'opportunists' are generally the larger of the fish in the school.
-Usually, the first fish to take your lure are the smaller or medium sized bass, as competition for food can be tough in some areas.
-The 'opportunist' is usually larger because he takes the easy meal, the injured baitfish or craw and doesn't expend a whole lot of energy having to chase his meal down.
+Usually, the first fish to take your lure is the smaller or medium-sized bass, as competition for food can be high in some areas.
+The 'opportunist' is usually larger because he takes the easy meal, the injured baitfish, or craw and doesn't expend a whole lot of energy having to chase his meal down.

-Being patient on the missed hook-set, and we all miss at times, (probably more than we would like to admit) is key to dropping large fish in the livewell.
+Being patient on the missed hook-set, and we all miss at times (probably more than we would like to admit), is key to dropping large fish in the livewell.
 Fish on!